 There’s been a dramatic shift in how consumers interact with their grocer, specifically how they pay for goods.
 Grocers have accelerated their adoption of digital technologies to meet shifting consumer demands that prioritize ease of use and contactless payments.
 In addition, the market opportunity for online grocery sales is estimated to grow to $187 billion by 2024, nearly doubling from 2020.

-As grocers transform how they engage with customers, delivering digital shopping experiences that create value that extends beyond the ‘buy button’ becomes imperative.
+As supermarkets transform how they engage with customers, delivering omnichannel grocery retail experiences that create value that extends beyond the ‘buy button’ becomes imperative.
 Grocers should consider these strategies:

 An omnichannel approach